The Honey Harvest

 |---|---|

-| Harvest only ripe honey | Water content at the time of harvest determines everything — fermentation, shelf life, quality |
+| Harvest only ripe honey | Water content at harvest determines everything — fermentation, conservation, quality |

-| Work in a clean and dry extraction room | Hygiene and control of ambient humidity protect the product at every stage |
+| Work in a clean, dry extraction room | Hygiene and control of ambient humidity protect the product at every stage |

-| Do not exceed 35 °C during extraction | Above this, one moves away from the recommended quality framework for best preserving the natural characteristics of honey; occasional liquefaction remains possible up to 40 °C, of short duration |
+| Do not exceed 35 °C during extraction | Beyond that, one moves away from the recommended quality framework to preserve the natural characteristics of the honey as well as possible; a short, occasional reliquefaction remains possible up to 40 °C |

-| Manage crystallisation according to honey type | Texture is a decision, not an accident — act early, especially for rapidly crystallising honeys |
+| Manage crystallisation according to honey type | Texture is a decision, not an accident — act early, especially for fast-crystallising honeys |

 | Seal hermetically and store correctly | Honey absorbs moisture and odours — every step after extraction must protect it |

-| Document every batch | Traceability, correct labelling and continuous improvement all rest on a minimum register kept up to date |
+| Document each batch | Traceability, correct labelling and continuous improvement rely on a minimum register kept up to date |

 See also:

-- Controlling honey water content
+- Mastering the water content of honey

 - Refractometer calibration